 Secondly, Filip gave us a comprehensive masterclass on Search Engine Optimisation Strategy (SEO) to ensure that:

 Your website is getting a high amount of traffic

 It is ranking well on Google

 The business is getting a good visibility online

-Your website is getting good Click-Through-Rate (CTR) conversions whether through organic or paid search and advertising.
+Your website is getting good Click-Through-Rate (CTR) conversions, whether through organic or paid search and advertising.

-Let me share with you his presentation before delving into a bit more details on some of the topics.
+Let me share with you his presentation before delving into a bit more details on some topics.
 You will find Filip’s contact details in it.
 Please note that the slideshow of his presentation can be downloaded, saved or shared through Social Media.

 When you build your website, you need to ensure that it is SEO-friendly and follows a long-term strategy.

 Indeed, you may get more visits to your website and build a loyal customer base by considering these digital marketing and SEO methods:

 Optimise the User Experience on your site: easy access, page loading time, navigation ease, mobile-friendly website… Make sure you regularly check your Google Page Speed Insight as well as see how your website looks on mobile phones